-Thank you for visiting the Discernment Counseling Page.
-Discernment Counseling is different than traditional couples counseling.
-Discernment Counseling is a new way of helping couples where one person is “leaning out” of the relationship – and not sure that regular marriage counseling would help- and the other is “leaning in”- that is, interested in rebuilding the marriage/relationship.
+Discernment Counseling is a new way of helping couples where one person is “leaning out” of the relationship–and not sure that regular marriage counseling would help--and the other is “leaning in”- that is, interested in rebuilding the marriage/relationship.
 I am a certified Discernment Counselor.

 I will help you decide whether to try to restore your marriage/relationship to health, move toward separation and divorce, or take a time out and decide later.

 You will each be treated with compassion and respect no matter how you are feeling about your marriage/relationship at the moment.
-No bad guys and good guys.
 I will emphasize the importance of each of you seeing your own contributions to the problems and the possible solutions.
 This will be useful in future relationships even if this one ends.

 The goals of Discernment Counseling are that you have: